domaindrivendev/Swashbuckle.WebApi/README.md

 The filter interface is relatively simple.
 In most cases, you just inspect the **apiDescription** and then modify the corresponding **operation** accordingly.
 If you're customizing DataType descriptions for the operation and need to register new Models for the underlying ApiDeclaration, you can use the provided **dataTypeRegistry**.

+#### MapType ####

+This allows you to override the default DataType generation for a given Type.
+It's intended for the use-case when you have a class that is serialized to a primitive JSON type.

+#### PolymorphicType ####

+The Swagger spec provides a way to describe polymorphic models with **subTypes** and **discriminator** properties.
+Swashbuckle currently requires these to be explicitly configured.
+Later versions may include a feature to scan assemblies but in the meantime you can use the fluent "PolymorphicType" method to guide you.

+This will generate an additional complex model for each sub-type and bind them to the base model via the subTypes property:

+     "Product": {
+       "id": "Product",
+       "type": "object",
+       "properties": {
+         "Id": {
+           "type": "integer",
+           "format": "int32"
+         },
+         "Price": {
+           "type": "number",
+           "format": "double"
+         }
+         "Type": {
+           "type": "string",
+         }
+       },
+       "required": [],
+       "subTypes": [ "Book", "Album", "Service" ],
+       "discriminator": "Type"
+     }

+**\*Note:** The [swagger-ui](https://github.com/wordnik/swagger-ui.git) is typically behind the [Swagger Spec](https://github.com/wordnik/swagger-spec/blob/master/versions/1.2.md) and, as of this writing, does not currently have support for displaying polymorphic types.

+#### ModelFilter ####

+This is similar to the **OperationFilter** option.
+It provides a way to customize the generated DataType/Model for complex Types in your API.
+Model filters implement the following interface:

+    public interface IModelFilter
+    {
+        void Apply(DataType model, DataTypeRegistry dataTypeRegistry, Type type);
+    }

 #### Include Xml Comments ####

 If you annonate Controllers and API Types with Xml Comments, you can use this option to incorporate those comments into the generated spec and UI.
 The Xml tags are mapped to Swagger properties as follows: